-You can make some questions in an intake form required within your form.
 You will notice that every question is in a box, with an edit, copy, and delete option.
 Select edit of the question, where a pop-up box will appear where you should see a checkbox for required.

 There are several categories of "Questions" that you can select from the question bank.
 By default, the Form Builder displays a “default” Question Bank, which contains general or blank question fields.
 This allows you to create long/short answer questions, multiple-choice questions, drop-downs, or a matrix.
 You can change the Question Bank category by clicking the drop-down and selecting another category such as:

-The Client Info bank allows you to quickly build a form that will collect standard client information including their name, address, gender, date of birth, and phone number.
+- Client Info: The Client Info bank allows you to quickly build a form that will collect standard client information including their name, address, gender, date of birth, and phone number.
 Much of this information will be stored in your client's profile.
 For this reason, we do not recommend that you EDIT these questions (ie. change the name of the field).
 For any question that will auto-populate your client's profile, you will receive a warning message if you edit.

 Custom Questions for Intake Forms (including more inclusive gender and demographic information)